-Conditional Share Capital for Warrants and Convertible Bonds
+Conditional Share Capital for Financing Purposes

-The relevant provision of the articles of association was adopted on January 30, 2018 (article 3b of the articles of association) reads as follows (translation of the binding original German version):
+The relevant provision of the articles of association approved by the extraordinary general meeting of shareholders on June 28, 2018 (article 3b of the articles of association) reads as follows (translation of the binding original German version):

-"The Corporation's share capital shall be increased by a maximum aggregate amount of CHF 42,700.00 through the issuance of not more than 2,135,000 registered shares, which will have to be fully paid-in, with a nominal value of CHF 0.02 each, by the exercise of option and conversion rights which are granted in connection with bonds, similar obligations, loans or other financial market instruments or contractual obligations of the Corporation or one of its Group companies, and/or by the exercise of option rights issued by the Corporation or one of its Group companies ("Financial Instruments").
+"The Corporation's share capital shall be increased by a maximum aggregate amount of CHF 175,203.50 through the issuance of not more than 8,760,175 registered shares, with a nominal value of CHF 0.02 each, by the exercise of option and conversion rights which are granted in connection with bonds, similar obligations, loans or other financial market instruments or contractual obligations of the Corporation or one of its Group companies, and/or by the exercise of option rights issued by the Corporation or one of its Group companies ("Financial Instruments").
 The pre-emptive rights of shareholders are excluded.
 The holders of Financial Instruments are entitled to the new shares.
 The conditions of the Financial Instruments shall be determined by the Board of Directors.